Project

 An interesting common theme emerged from these user interviews: the value of personal peer reviews.

 While basic questions regarding dining hall hours and available classes to take can be answered with a quick Google search, it’s the hidden insights that experienced students have that provide the most untapped value.
+We want to build a platform that turns word-of-mouth and personal stories into a meaningful digital experience.

 02